rondlite/reaction-docs/website/versioned_docs/version-v1.1.0/routing.md

 ## Route Definition

-While you _can_ use the [Flow Router API](https://github.com/kadirahq/flow-router/tree/ssr) to directly add routes to the app, we recommend that you use the Reaction Router API.
-Reaction Router extends FlowRouter to integrate route permissions, make routing configurable by plugins (via the package registry), and to help future proof against changes to the routing layer (like possibly switching away from FlowRouter in the future).
+While you _can_ use the [Flow Router API](https://github.com/kadirahq/flow-router/tree/ssr) to directly add routes to the app, we recommend that you use the Demand Router API.
+Demand Router extends FlowRouter to integrate route permissions, make routing configurable by plugins (via the package registry), and to help future proof against changes to the routing layer (like possibly switching away from FlowRouter in the future).

 Our recommended approach to define routes is to use the **Package Registry**.